 5. Triggered emails based on other events

 A triggered email is exactly what it sounds like: when an email is sent because a certain event triggered it.
 All the automated emails we’ve covered are examples.
 However, it’s important to remember that you can send emails, even when clients don’t trigger them.
 With automation, you can simply set rules that decide when to trigger another message.
 For example, a week after signing up for a Buffer account, the company sends businesses an email: The email simply reminds the reader of Buffer’s useful content.
 Still, it’s a smart way to increase engagement with their blog and remind their customers that their app is ready and waiting.
 Name Badge Productions is another company that does this well.
 They manufacture name badges, name tags, ribbons, magnetic products, organizers, and lanyards for other businesses.
 The email below is one they send out to clients who recently ordered promotional products.
 Clearly, they’ve looked at their data and realized how often the average company puts on events.
 They know when their marketing automation platform should send emails to encourage more orders.
 They even go provide a link to review past orders, making it that much easier to purchase the same items again.

 Marketing automation doesn’t require losing a personal touch

+These days, it’s impossible to make the most of B2B email marketing without an automation platform.
+While there will always be a place for the occasional personal email to your clients, business-to-business marketing automation is now a must.
 Take advantage of the five opportunities above, and you’ll quickly see more engagement, purchases, and customers.
 Learn more about streamlining your B2B email process with Delivra.
 Request a demo today.